llnw/Orchestrate-Video-iOS-SDK/README.md

 6. Use sample Podfile and install all the required pods by using command ‘pod install’ in your application project directory.
 	You should see series of messages in the terminal saying that LimelightVideoKit along with other third party libraries required for the SDK are installed.

-      	Sample Podfile is as follows
+	Sample Podfile is as follows.

 	```objective-c
 	source 'https://github.com/CocoaPods/Specs.git'